libsabl/storage-pool-js-temp/README.md

 `readOnly` indicates the transaction should be executed in a read-only mode if the target storage service supports it.

 `isolationLevel` describes known [**isolation levels**](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels) which may or may not be supported by an underlying storage driver.
 If an unsupported isolation level is requested, implementation authors may choose to ignore it or throw an exception.

+### withStorageApi, getStorageApi

+This is a [context getter/setter pair](https://github.com/libsabl/patterns/blob/main/patterns/context.md#getter--setter-pattern) that adds or retrieves an `StorageApi` instance.
+It is used in [`runTransaction`](#runtransaction) to implement a canonical transaction workflow that is completely agnostic of underlying storage type.

+### runTransaction

+`runTransaction` accepts an existing context and an async callback to be run within the context of a transaction.
+It implements a canonical storage transaction workflow that automatically commits or rolls back:

+- If the callback resolves successfully, then the transaction's `commit` method is called
+- If the callback rejects, then the transaction's `rollback` method is called before passing the inner exception up the call stack.
+- If the current storage API on the provided context is already a transaction, then the callback is invoked with the existing context and transaction.

+**NOTE**: This implementation reflects a pattern where true nested transactions are not supported.
+Authors are free to create their own implementations that do support truly nested transactions where inner transactions are committed or rejected independently of an outer transaction.
+This could be implemented for some relational databases using [transaction savepoints](https://en.wikipedia.org/wiki/Savepoint).

+For a complete illustration of the usage and expected behavior of `runTransaction`, see the [tests themselves](https://github.com/libsabl/storage-api-js/blob/main/test/context.spec.ts).